Luke Kennard NBA Playoffs Player Props: Grizzlies vs. Lakers

-Luke Kennard will hope to make a difference for the Memphis Grizzlies at 10:00 PM on Monday versus the Los Angeles Lakers in the 2023 NBA Playoffs.
+Luke Kennard and the rest of the Memphis Grizzlies match up versus the Los Angeles Lakers in the NBA Playoffs on Wednesday, at 7:30 PM ET.

-Let's look at Kennard's prop bets, and some stats and trends to help you find good wagers.
+In this article we will dive into Kennard's prop bets, using stats to help you make good selections.

 Luke Kennard Prop Bets vs. the Lakers